-- Compliance with sanctions imposed since the invasion. - Any financial impact on its tenants and other businesses arising either from sanctions imposed or business interruption consequences.
+- Compliance with sanctions imposed since the invasion. - Any financial impact on its tenants and other businesses arising either from sanctions imposed or business interruption consequences. - Management tests compliance with these requirements annually.

-Based on this, Management has concluded that, to the best of its knowledge, it is in compliance with sanctions imposed and, as yet the group has not experienced any direct adverse business effects on the operations of the group arising from the situation in Ukraine.
+Based on this, the Board of Directors has concluded that, to the best of its knowledge, it is in compliance with sanctions imposed and, as yet the Group has not experienced any direct adverse business effects on the operations of the Group arising from the situation in Ukraine.